wanze/TemplateEngineFactory/DOCUMENTATION.md

 the `TemplateEngineFactory` module's config.
 Defaults to `templates/views`.
 * _Chunks_ are now called _Controllers_.
 While the semantics remain the same, the public API has changed.
 Please read the [Controllers](#controllers) chapter on how to update your code.
-* The method `TemplateEngineFactory::instance()` (plus some aliases) do no longer exist.
+* The method `TemplateEngineFactory::instance()`, plus some aliases do no longer exist.
 Use `TemplateEngineFactory::render()` to render a given template of the engine.
 * On template engine level, the confusing `global_template` setting does no longer exist.
 Use the introduced hook `___resolveTemplate` to resolve a custom template when a page gets rendered.
 The default strategy still looks for a template with the same name as the ProcessWire template.

+> Make sure to clear the compiled files cache after replacing the module files!
+Press _Clear Compiled Files_ at the bottom when viewing the site's modules in the ProcessWire admin.
+Or simply delete anything in `./site/assets/cache/`.

 ## Controllers

 A _controller_ wraps a ProcessWire template executing some logic and a template file of the active engine, rendering the output.
 This is how the _Automatic page rendering_ feature works, by using the template file of a page as controller.
-By defining custom controllers, you get the the same functionality:
+By defining custom controllers, you get the same functionality without depending on a page:

 ```php
 $factory = $modules->get('TemplateEngineFactory');